 Full House was an American institution.
 The family sitcom was an eight-year staple of ABC's TGIF lineup and was responsible for giving a generation of children a completely unrealistic representation of how families, jobs, and relationships actually worked.
-The premise, that two grown men would willingly live with Bob Saget for seven years, was completely unrealistic.
+The premise, that two grown men would willingly live with Bob Saget for seven years, was rooted in delirium.
 The lessons, that every conflict could be settled with hugs - or in the case of annoying neighbors, some kind of sliming - were unbelievably simplistic.
 And its representation of how bars, entertainment, and adults operated all came together in a sublimely irrational alternate dimension known as The Smash Club.

 The Smash Club was an alien sanitation of American night life, neutered as it was passed down in legend and carried to earth on a spacecraft powered entirely by farts.
 Its genesis was the fevered dream of a man who spent the 25 years between a hyperactive childhood and the crippling depression of adulthood in a coma.
 The music was terrible.
 The drinks were non-existent.
 The staff ranged in age from eight to pedophile.
 And yet, the club was presented as the successful culmination of one man's dream, an appropriate surrogate for a past career touring with the Beach Boys and creating the greatest wedding song of all time.